hhvm/user-documentation/guides/hack/13-contexts-and-capabilities/01-introduction.md

 ## Back to your regularly scheduled docs

-Contexts and capabilities provide a way to specify a set of capabilities for a function's implementation, and a permission system for its' callers.
-These capabilities may be in terms of what functions may be used in the implementation (e.g. a pure function cannot call non-pure functions), or in terms of other language features (e.g. a pure function can not write properties on $this).
+Contexts and capabilities provide a way to specify a set of capabilities for a function's implementation and a permission system for its' callers.
+These capabilities may be in terms of what functions may be used in the implementation (e.g. a pure function cannot call non-pure functions), or in terms of other language features (e.g. a pure function can not write properties on `$this`).

 Capabilities are permissions or descriptions of a permission.
-For example, one might consider the ability to do io or access globals as capabilities.
+For example, one might consider the ability to do IO or access globals as capabilities.
 Contexts are a higher level representation of a set of capabilities.
 A function may be comprised of one or more contexts which represent the set union of the underlying capabilities.

 ## Defining contexts and capabilities